 Zipped all the way up under a shell on a sunny but windy and very cold morning.
 Nice look at the zipper pull, they're the same on the pockets.

 Patagonia’s quality remains excellent.
 The fuzzy body of this jacket looks like it could wear badly; mine has spent plenty of time under pack straps and hip belts with virtually no visible wear.
 Use it frequently, use it hard, and it’s going to last for years.
 If it doesn’t, Patagonia’s lifetime warranty is for real.
 Keep that in mind if you swallow hard and pony up the $180+ full retail price.
 For a fleece jacket, yikes.

 Super versatile, warm for a fleece, excellent at venting moisture, this jacket is a 3-season winner...if your seasons are fall, winter, and spring.
-It might be my favorite fleece jacket, ever.
+If you want the most versatility in a Patagonia fleece and don't need so much warmth, Patagonia's R1 Hoody or R1 Pullover are usable over a wider range of temperatures.
+This remains one of my favorite fleece jackets every for colder weather.
 Try one on to make sure the somewhat narrow fit and cuffs work for you.